 If you fail your promo series, you’ll remain in the top division of your current tier and lose as much LP as you would have from your promo matches.
 For example, if you go two and three in your promos, and would have gained 16 LP for each of the two victories and lost 15 LP for each of the three defeats, your LP would be at 87.
 (You must hit 100 LP to enter promos, so: 100+16+16-15-15-15=87)

-You can take as much time as you like to finish your promotion series up to Gold, but you'll only have five days if you're in your promo series to Platinum or higher.
+You can take as much time as you'd like to finish your promotion series up to Gold, but you only have 28 days to complete your promo series into Platinum or Diamond, and just 5 days to complete promos into Master or higher.

 Finally, dodging a promo series counts as a loss, so it's always better to play it out!

 Battling your way to 100 LP only to lose your promo series is tough.
 But don't despair!
 Reach your promos again, and you’ll start your series with a free win.
-This applies to every division and tier up to Gold I, so you’re on your own for promotions into Platinum and above!
+You can even earn up to two free wins, should you lose your promos twice in a row without dropping divisions.
+The Helper resets upon demotion out of your current division.
+But this sweet perk only applies to every tier up to Gold I, so you’re on your own for promotions into Platinum and above!

 If you decide to dodge a promo series match (which counts as a loss!), then you will NOT receive a free promo helper win in your next series.